idris-umaru/todo-task-card/README.md

 1. Open the project folder in your browser or editor.
 2. Open `index.html` directly in a browser.

-No build tools or package manager are required.

 ## What changed from Stage 0